marksandobal/nexu_backend_test/README.md

      `bundle exec rspec`

   * To Run test with a specified file

     `bundle exec rspec spec/custom_folder/custom_file_spec.rb`

   * To Run test with a specified line

     `bundle exec rspec spec/custom_folder/custom_file_spec.rb:12`

 * To Run Project

    `rails s` or `bundle exec rails server`

   To run Project with network ip

    `rails s -b 0.0.0.0`

   for example:

    `rails s -b 192.168.1.100`

 * To Run Brakeman

    `bundle exec brakeman -z`

+# instruction for use
+The api is open without a token or session, but the following vendor must be included in the request headers, otherwise you will receive a non-existent route error.

+`Accept: application/vnd.nexu-backend-api.v1+json`

+If you consume the endpoint from postman, you have to add the vendor in the postman headers

 # Note